 Few things distinguish young attorneys like the “Rising Star” Super Lawyer award.
 A Super Lawyer Rising Star fulfills all the rigorous standards of a Super Lawyer, but they must also be either younger than 40 years old or have been practicing for less than 10 years.
 For perspective, less than 2.5% of the lawyers in a state meet this criteria.
-Attorney Carrie Chaille Eckstein has achieved this feat six years in a row: 2011, 2012, 2013, 2014, 2015, and 2016.
+Attorney Carrie Chaille Eckstein has achieved this feat seven years in a row: 2011, 2012, 2013, 2014, 2015, 2016 and 2017.

 Ms. Eckstein has also been recognized for her volunteer work as a lawyer, winning the Pro Bono Legal Service Award.
 She believes it is part of her duty as an attorney to provide access to legal services to those who cannot afford it, a belief shared and lived out by many of the attorneys at The Harris Law Firm.
 Her passion for helping others first expressed itself during law school, when she interned for an international adoption agency.
 She also gained valuable experience as an intern for a Circuit Court Judge.

 In addition, Ms. Eckstein’s experience as a Guardian Ad Litem and Child/Family Investigator for the Colorado courts has given her extensive experience into court processes as well as into the needs of children and their families.
 Between her excellent practice, her experience, and her passion for helping families in times of need, Attorney Eckstein is a wonderful example of what The Harris Law Firm is about.